mjlemay/loremeister/README.md

 To run in an Hereoku container, set the heroku environment of **DB_CONF** to point to your mongoDB.

+To create an admin signup via email.
+The first created account is always set as admin by default.

 For facebook and google OAUTH intergration, please update **/config/auth.js**